One of the city’s newer landmarks, and definitely one of the most fun for families to explore, welcome to the Dubai Frame.

 How to get to Dubai Frame

-We recommend getting an Uber that can drop you to the entrance gate, or attend as part of a guided city tour.
+We recommend getting a pre-booked Uber of Careeem (you can also prebook a Hala Taxi using the Careem App) that can drop you at the entrance gate, or attend as part of a guided city tour.

 How much is the Dubai Frame?